cfengine/documentation/bundles-logs-functions-variables/Bundles-for-agent/Bundles-for-agent-0-delete_005flines-in-edit_005fline-promises.markdown

 ```

-**Notes**:

-Delete lines from a file unless the lines *completely* match any of the
-regular expressions listed.
-In other words, the regular expressions are
-anchored (see [Anchored vs. unanchored regular
-expressions](#Anchored-vs_002e-unanchored-regular-expressions)).

-Note that this attribute modifies the selection criteria, it does not
-make the initial selection, and the match determination is made only on
-promised lines.

 `delete_if_contains_from_list`

 **Type**: slist

 **Allowed input range**: `.*`

-**Synopsis**: Delete line if a regex in the list match a line fragment
+Delete lines from a file if they contain the sub-strings listed.

+Note that this attribute modifies the selection criteria, it does not make the initial selection, and the match determination is made only on
+promised lines.

 **Example**: